glennmckechnie/weewx-sqlbackup/README.md

    * The default is to generate reports - sqlbackup/index.html.

-   * If you're not using the newskin branch of weeWX - Seasons, then configure the sqlbackup/index.html.tmpl etc. to suit.
+   * The templates take their style from the newskin branch of weeWX - Seasons

 3 restart weewx: